nextcloud/all-in-one/readme.md

 - `STOP_CONTAINERS` if set to `1`, it will automatically stop the containers.
 - `CHECK_BACKUP` if set to `1`, it will start the backup check.
 This is not allowed to be enabled at the same time like `DAILY_BACKUP`.
 Please be aware that this option is non-blocking which means that the backup check is not done when the process is finished since it only start the borgbackup container with the correct configuration.

-One example for this would be `sudo docker exec -it -e DAILY_BACKUP=1 nextcloud-aio-mastercontainer /daily-backup.sh`, which you can run via a cronjob or put it in a script.
+One example for this would be `sudo docker exec -it --env DAILY_BACKUP=1 nextcloud-aio-mastercontainer /daily-backup.sh`, which you can run via a cronjob or put it in a script.

 ⚠️ Please note that none of the option returns error codes.
 So you need to check for the correct result yourself.

 ### How to disable the backup section?
 If you already have a backup solution in place, you may want to hide the backup section.
-You can do so by adding `-e DISABLE_BACKUP_SECTION=true` to the initial startup of the mastercontainer.
+You can do so by adding `--env DISABLE_BACKUP_SECTION=true` to the initial startup of the mastercontainer.

 ### How to change the default location of Nextcloud's Datadir?
 ⚠️ **Attention:** It is very important to change the datadir **before** Nextcloud is installed/started the first time and not to change it afterwards!
 If you still want to do it afterwards, see [this](https://github.com/nextcloud/all-in-one/discussions/890#discussioncomment-3089903) on how to do it.

 You can configure the Nextcloud container to use a specific directory on your host as data directory.
 You can do so by adding the environmental variable `NEXTCLOUD_DATADIR` to the initial startup of the mastercontainer.
 Allowed values for that variable are strings that start with `/` and are not equal to `/`.

-- An example for Linux is `-e NEXTCLOUD_DATADIR="/mnt/ncdata"`.
+- An example for Linux is `--env NEXTCLOUD_DATADIR="/mnt/ncdata"`.
-- On macOS it might be `-e NEXTCLOUD_DATADIR="/var/nextcloud-data"`
+- On macOS it might be `--env NEXTCLOUD_DATADIR="/var/nextcloud-data"`
-- For Synology it may be `-e NEXTCLOUD_DATADIR="/volume1/docker/nextcloud/data"`.
+- For Synology it may be `--env NEXTCLOUD_DATADIR="/volume1/docker/nextcloud/data"`.
-- On Windows it might be `-e NEXTCLOUD_DATADIR="/run/desktop/mnt/host/c/ncdata"`.
+- On Windows it might be `--env NEXTCLOUD_DATADIR="/run/desktop/mnt/host/c/ncdata"`.
 (This path is equivalent to `C:\ncdata` on your Windows host so you need to translate the path accordingly.
 Hint: the path that you enter needs to start with `/run/desktop/mnt/host/`.
 Append to that the exact location on your windows host, e.g. `c/ncdata` which is equivalent to `C:\ncdata`.)
-- Another option is to provide a specific volume name here with: `-e NEXTCLOUD_DATADIR="nextcloud_aio_nextcloud_datadir"`.
+- Another option is to provide a specific volume name here with: `--env NEXTCLOUD_DATADIR="nextcloud_aio_nextcloud_datadir"`.
 This volume needs to be created beforehand manually by you in order to be able to use it. e.g. with:
     ```
     docker volume create ^
     --driver local ^